Previous years' general terms and conditions can be found at the bottom of the page.

 - for scholarships

-- to co-fund projects funded by grants from other research funding bodies, or
+- to co-fund projects funded by grants from other research funding bodies

-- for economic activities within the administrating organisation.
+- for economic activities within the administrating organisation or another organisation to which funding has been transferred.

 5.1 Annual financial report